sncheca/gyro/Expressions of 3D space.md

 Please note that jitter uses a **Right-Handed** coordinate System.
 Some VR headsets / headtracking use a **Left-Handed** coordinate system (and so does Unity).
 To use a Left-Handed Coordinated system with `gyro` objects, [TODO!!]
 Note that this capability is not supported in jitter.

+I also recommend playing around with jitter helpfiles, such as `jit.euler2quat.maxhelp` to develop an intuition for the angles.

 Please note that the _Rotate Order_ attribute in the inspector for `jit` objects just controls the _order_ in which the rotations are performed, but does _not_ change the order in which the angles are expressed.

 If you are only using the externals, but not looking at any of the underlying code, then you don't need to worry about any of the below.

 ## Resonance-style angle expressions
 Inside the code, all angle protocols are converted to the way _Resonance_ does it.
 This means that: